 This is simple, but has expected time proportional to \(\lambda\).
 Some of its competitors use rejection methods with the envelope distribution that of the integer part of a continuous random variable, such as logistic, Laplace and normal mixed with exponential distributions.

 We recall that acceptance-rejection or rejections methods involve simulating a random object, such as a random variable, by first simulating another random object of the same type that is easier to simulate.
 The simulation method then accepts or rejects these random objects based on a certain ratio.
-The distribution of the random object that is first simulated is called the envelope distribution.
+The distribution of the simpler random object that is first simulated is called the envelope distribution.
 Such rejection methods are one way to simulate Poisson variables.

+In short, when simulating Poisson variables, the appropriate simulation algorithm should be chosen based on the Poisson parameter.
 Consequently, the code of most computer functions for generating Poisson variables will have an if-statement, using the direct method for small parameter values and another method for large parameter values.
 We now consider the other methods.

 Over the years there have been different methods proposed for producing Poisson random variates.
 In the book Non-uniform random variate generation, Luc Devroye groups the different methods into five categories coupled with his views.
 I’ll briefly describe these methods: